-This study is supported by the British Heart Foundation, National Institute of Health Research-Oxford Biomedical Research Centre, the European Commission FP7 and H2020, the Medical Research Council and the European Society of Cardiology.
+This study is supported by the British Heart Foundation, National Institute of Health Research-Oxford Biomedical Research Centre, the Medical Research Council and the European Society of Cardiology.

 South-Central, Oxford C Research Ethics Committee has reviewed and approved the study reference MREC 11/SC/0140).
 Current document version 1.0 Nov 2016.